VernonGrant/break/README.md

 - [x] Customizable micro and macro break schedule.
 Micro are shorter breaks that occur more often.
 Macro are longer breaks that occur less.
 - [x] Full screen break message that prevents you from further coding.
-- [x] Optional notifications 30s before each break starts.
+- [x] Optional notifications 1 minute before each break starts.
 - [x] Displays the current micro break count and remaining break time in the status bar. ![Status Bar Screenshot](https://github.com/Frozenfire92/break/raw/master/screenshot1.png)

 ## Package Settings